TheCuriousBuilder/TheCuriousBuilder/README.md

 Curious builder exploring **robotics, coding, and real-world problem solving**.
 Always learning, always creating.

-I'm a student (starting Grade 9 in 2026) who likes turning ideas into things that actually run — games, hardware, and small tools that solve a problem I ran into.
+I'm a 9th Grade student who likes turning ideas into things that actually run — games, hardware, and small tools that solve a problem I ran into.
 I keep a build journal for most projects because I think the interesting part is what broke and why I changed direction.

 ## What I'm building